Last Updated on January 2, 2021 by Lori Geurin

 - Take internally to treat acid reflux or heartburn.

-I’m including this YouTube video, by Dr. Mercola if you’d like to learn more.
-He does a great job dispelling some of the myths associated with coconut oil.
+I’m including this YouTube video, by Dr. Mercola if you’d like to learn more about coconut oil.
+He does a good job dispelling some of the myths associated with coconut oil.

 Connect With Me Below: